shriyaMadan/Youtube-Dashboard/README.md

 * Viewing statistics of our own history
 * Adding feature of a graphical representation of any channel's monthly/weekly views

-#### Kindly refer to <a href="https://github.com/bhavesh1129/Youtube-Dashboard/blob/master/Contributing.md">Contributing.md</a> for Contributions of this Project.
+#### Kindly refer to <a href="https://github.com/bhavesh1129/Youtube-Dashboard/blob/master/Contributing.md">Contributing.md</a> for Contributing to this Project.

 Feel free to contribute :smile: and :star: this Repo.